awpala/my-omscs-notes/cs-6290/04-branches.md

   * ***local history*** - stores a local history for each branch, along with an array of 2-bit counters for different histories
   * ***global history*** - stores a global history (which is longer than the local-history predictor), along with an array of 2-bit counters

-To ***predict*** a single branch, first, look up the PC in the 2-bit counter array, as well as in the local and global history predictors
+To ***predict*** a single branch, first, look up the PC in the 2-bit counter array, as well as in the local and global history predictors.

 <center>
 <img src="./assets/04-059.png" width="350">